-APPENDIX K: STANDARD ARBITRATION CLAUSE:
+APPENDIX - J: STANDARD ARBITRATION CLAUSE

-- (i) All disputes or differences arising out of or in connection with the present contract including the one connected with the validity of the present contract or any part thereof, should be settled by bilateral discussions. - (ii) Any dispute, disagreement of question arising out of or relating to this contract or relating to construction or performance (except as to any matter the decision or determination whereof is provided for by these conditions), which cannot be settled amicably, shall within sixty (60) days or such longer period as may be mutually agreed upon, from the date on which either party informs the other in writing by a notice that such dispute, disagreement or question exists, will be referred to a sole Arbitrator. - (iii) Within sixty (60) days of the receipt of the said notice, an arbitrator shall be nominated in writing by the authority agreed upon by the parties. - (iv) The sole Arbitrator shall have its seat in New Delhi or such other place in India as may be mutually agreed to between the parties.
+- (i) All disputes or differences arising out of or in connection with the present contract including the one connected with the validity of the present contract or any part thereof, should be settled by bilateral discussions. - (ii) Any dispute, disagreement of question arising out of or relating to this contract or relating to construction or performance (except as to any matter the decision or determination whereof is provided for by these conditions), which cannot be settled amicably, shall within sixty (60) days or such longer period as may be mutually agreed upon, from the date on which either party informs the other in writing by a notice that such dispute, disagreement or question exists, will be settled through arbitration as per the Arbitration & Conciliation Act, 1996 (as amended) to be decided by a Sole Arbitrator. - (iii) Within sixty (60) days of the receipt of the said notice, an arbitrator shall be nominated in writing by the Authority as agreed upon by the parties.
+The parties may agree to have their dispute(s) resolved in terms of Section 29B Fast track procedure, of the Arbitration and Conciliation Act, 1996 (as amended).

-- (v) The arbitration proceedings shall be conducted under the Indian Arbitration and Conciliation Act, 1996 and the award of such Arbitration Tribunal shall be enforceable in Indian Courts only. - (vi) Each party shall bear its own cost of preparing and presenting its case.
+- (iv) The sole Arbitrator shall have its seat in New Delhi or such other place in India as may be mutually agreed to between the parties.
+The courts in Delhi, India shall have exclusive jurisdiction in relation to all matters arising under this contract. - (v) The arbitration proceedings shall be conducted under the Indian Arbitration and Conciliation Act, 1996 and the decision of the Sole Arbitrator shall be accepted by the parties as final and binding.
+The award of such Arbitration Tribunal shall be enforceable in Indian Courts only. - (vi) Each party shall bear its own cost of preparing and presenting its case.
 The cost of arbitration including the fees and expenses shall be shared equally by the parties, unless otherwise awarded by the sole arbitrator. - (vii) The parties shall continue to perform their respective obligations under this contract during the pendency of the arbitration proceedings except in so far as such obligations are the subject matter of the said arbitration proceedings.